 The sprawling Cairngorms National Park covers an area twice the size of the Lake District and is the perfect place to get away from it all.
-A breathtaking area of natural beauty, it is home to more mountains, woodland trails, sparkling lochs, distilleries and welcoming villages than you could shake a stick at.
+A breathtaking area of natural beauty, it is home to mountains, woodland trails, sparkling lochs, distilleries and welcoming villages.
 Watch out for a wealth of wildlife such as the ospreys and eagles that grace the skies above ancient forests.
 Our unforgettable sightseeing takes in a trip on the enchanting Strathspey Steam Railway to popular Aviemore, home to attractions such as the Cairngorm Brewery Company and Loch-an-Eilein Pottery.
 We also ride the legendary West Highland Line to the fascinating port of Mallaig.
 A treat to cherish will be our cruise on the Caledonian Canal, an experience that will be forever etched on your mind and an incomparable way to experience Scotland’s mountains, lochs and glens.

 Caledonian Canal Cruise